 - You can blog about ANYTHING!

 You will also be interacting with readers through blog comments, social media platforms, and email.
 And don’t forget about providing customer service and support to your advertisers and sponsors.
 While it takes time to make money from blogging, it truly is one of the most flexible careers you can have, and you get to write about what you love!

-Ways to Make Money Blogging:
+Ways to Make Money Blogging

 2) Coach — Do You Enjoy Helping Others Achieve Their Goals?

 What type of coach you’ll become will vary greatly upon the prior experience and training that you have.
 While some individuals specifically go to college or get additional training to become a coach, others fall into coaching, because they have extensive knowledge and passion for a particular subject matter.

-Ways Coaches Make Money:
+Ways Coaches Make Money

 3) Freelance Writer — Is Writing Your Passion?

 The types of projects that you take on will vary on your prior knowledge, skill set, experience, and interests.
-The best piece of advice for anyone who wants to be a freelance writer … write every day!
+The best piece of advice for anyone who wants to be a freelance writer, start writing every day!
 The more you write, the better and faster you’ll get.
-Also make sure that you’re investing in your professional development by reading and participating in courses, webinars, and training.
+Also, make sure that you’re investing in your professional development by reading and participating in courses, webinars, and training.

-Ways to Make Money:
+Ways to Make Money as a Freelance Writer

 4) Social Media Marketer — Are You a Social Butterfly?